IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

    * Even with identical services, some Regions are more cost-effective than others.

 **In summary:** When choosing a Region, balance these four factors—**compliance, proximity, feature availability, and pricing**—to meet both your business and technical needs.

+## Building Redundant Architectures and Edge Services in AWS

+Redundant architectures ensure stability and minimize downtime by allowing seamless failover during interruptions.
+A common method is **multi-AZ architecture**, where applications automatically switch to a backup Availability Zone without user disruption.
+This setup improves **disaster recovery, business continuity, latency, and compliance**.

+For greater resilience, **multi-Region deployments** can handle even full-Region failures by failing over to another Region.
+Though complex at first—like juggling pinballs—experience makes managing these setups easier over time.

+To enhance content delivery, **Amazon CloudFront**, a **Content Delivery Network (CDN)**, serves data closer to users through **Edge locations** in the **Global Edge Network**.
+These edge locations also support **AWS Global Accelerator** and **Amazon Route 53**, which converts domain names into IP addresses to route users efficiently.

+When ultra-low latency is needed, **AWS Outposts** enables running AWS services **on-premises**, combining local performance with AWS infrastructure benefits.
+Together, these services ensure fast, reliable, and globally optimized application delivery.